osamaasifoak/owesome_validator/README.md

 # owesome_validator

 A package for flutter for validation based on pure dart code, it will provide most of common validation like name, email, password, contact etc.

 ## How to use this package?
 Don't worry it's very simple..

 This is the base class for your understanding that what is going on inside this package. class OwesomeValidator {
-  /// [pattern for validationm, These are the basic validation regex patterns you can add your custom regex by passing it to function] static const Pattern patternNameOnlyChar =
+  /// pattern for validationm, These are the basic validation
+  /// regex patterns you can add your custom regex by passing it to function

+  static const Pattern patternNameOnlyChar =
       r'^[A-Za-z ]+(?:[ _-][A-Za-z ]+)*$';
   static const Pattern passwordMinLen8withCamelAndSpecialChar =